nigyta/dfast_qc/README.md

 DFAST_QC uses HMMer and NCBI Blast for the former process and [FastANI](https://doi.org/10.1038/s41467-018-07641-9) for the latter process.

 - Completeness check
-DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the genome.
+DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the query genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
-Users can also arbitrarily specify the marker set to be used.
+Users can also specify the marker set to be used.

 - GTDB search
 As of ver.
 0.5.0, DFAST_QC can calculate ANI against GTDB representative genomes, thereby enabling species-level identification in the GTDB Taxonomy.
 Thie employs the same 2-step search as Taxonomy check

+---

 ## System requirements and software dependencies
 DFAST_QC runs on Linux / Mac (Intel CPU) with Python ver.
 3.7 or later.
-It requires approximately 16Gbyte of memory.
+It requires approximately 4Gbyte of memory.
 The following third party softwares/packages are required.
 - FastANI
 - HMMer